googleapis/google-cloud-cpp/doc/adding_new_libraries.md

 used in these libraries, that you are familiar with existing libraries, and with which libraries are based on gRPC.

-We will use `pubsublite` as an example through this document, you will need to update the instructions based on whatever library you are adding.
+We will use `tasks` as an example through this document, you will need to update the instructions based on whatever library you are adding.

 ## Set useful variables